7 Easiest Ways to Create a Championship Team Through Collaboration

 "Collaboration is one step up from simple document sharing."

 The worse, however, is Skype where unless you save it all over again, documents are lost to skype history, i.e. as the chat progresses, the document gets further and further away for the ongoing part of the conversation, essentially ‘disappearing in the history’.
-For anyone who’s had to go fetch, find, a document in Skype, scrolling up more than few days is a real pain… At least in an email, you can sort by attachment.
+For anyone who’s had to go fetches, find, a document on Skype, scrolling up more than a few days is a real pain… At least in an email, you can sort by attachment.

 Point 4.
 Teams Are Rarely Co-Located.